How we work

 Other ways we support Alaska journalism

 We began funding training in 2020.
 In partnership with the Alaska Press Club and the University of Alaska-Anchorage Department of Journalism and Public Communications, we sponsor training and internship activities for Alaska journalists and journalism students to augment the annual Alaska Press Club Conference.
-In 2022, we sponsored a Legislative Reporter Exchange in which a Bethel-based reporter from KYUK spent a month covering the Alaska Legislative session in Juneau.
-We sponsored a University of Alaska Anchorage journalism student to work at KYUK during the same time period.
-In 2023, our Legislative Exchange program sent a Kenai reporter from radio station KDLL to Juneau and a UAA student to KDLL.
+Since 2022, we have sponsored a Legislative Reporter Exchange in which a small newsroom reporter spends a month covering the Alaska Legislative session in Juneau.
+A University of Alaska journalism student works at the home station during the same time period.
+The Legislative Reporter Exchange has continued as an annual program.

 COVID-19 RAPID RESPONSE NEWS ORGANIZATION GRANTS